 Traveling in Japan

-When traveling in Japan, we recommend you to consider purchasing a Japan Rail Pass / JR Pass.
+When traveling in Japan, we recommend purchasing a Japan Rail Pass / JR Pass.
 With this pass you ride the JR trains, Shinkansen and some other modes of transportation unlimited for a certain period of time (7 days, 14 days or 21 days).
 The pass can ONLY be used by international tourists.

 Read more about the JR Pass on our blog